The Ultimate Guide to HARO Link Building: Strategies and Benefits

 • ProfNet: Outreach platform for connecting subject matter experts with journalists seeking sources.

-• Featured: Question and answer site that helps marketers share their expertise and get featured in articles on sites like Fast Company, Yahoo, Zapier, etc.
+• Featured: Question and answer site that helps marketers share their expertise and get featured in articles on sites such as Fast Company, Yahoo, Zapier, etc.

 • Help a B2B Writer: Service that matches B2B content writers with sources who have specific knowledge on various topics.

-If you want to know more about these platforms, our top HARO alternatives article got them all covered in detail.
+If you want to know more about these platforms, our top HARO alternatives article has them all covered in detail.

 If you’re using HARO outreach to get media coverage for your brand, you might be wondering how to track your wins and see the results of your efforts.

-Here are 3 ways to find your wins on HARO:
+Here are three ways to find your wins on HARO:

 Use Google Search